childmindresearch/doc-bot/README.md

 # Software Architecture

 The architecture of Doc-Bot involves three separate containers: https://github.com/open-webui/open-webui, https://github.com/BerriAI/litellm, and a custom proxy server https://github.com/childmindresearch/doc-bot.
 Open WebUI serves as the frontend as well as basic backend processing for the chatbot.
 LiteLLM and the custom proxy server fulfill the same role: to provide an OpenAI-compliant adapter to other AI models.
 This is needed as Open WebUI sends out requests in OpenAI’s format.
 The custom proxy is there to cover models not supported well by LiteLLM; if LiteLLM supports all models we need, the custom proxy may be dropped.
-For persistence, the storage of Open WebUI is hosted in Azure File Storage.
+For persistence, the storage of Open WebUI is hosted in Azure File Storage and Postgres.

 ```mermaid
 graph TD